cmustats/cmu202/README.md

 # Contact

-For any pressing issues related to the cmu202 package, please contact the author at:
+For any pressing issues related to the cmu202 package, please contact the CMU Statistics and Data Science computing group at:

-`fkovacs@andrew.cmu.edu`

-# Acknowledgements

-I would like to thank the following individuals:

-+ Professor Rebecca Nugent
-+ Professor Gordon Weinberg

-I would also like to cite Howard Seltman, author of some functionality and Kayla Frisoli, author of some vignettes.
+`remarks@stat.cmu.edu`